yashab248/HAND-OFF-AUTO-Motor-Control-System/README.md

 ---

 ## Demonstration
-Picture of setup:

-Close-up of breadboard wiring:
+PICTURE OF SETUP:

+CLOSE-UP OF BREADBOARD WIRING:

+VIDEO OF HAND FUNCTIONALITY:

+VIDEO OF AUTO FUNCTIONALITY:

-VIDEO OF HAND-OFF-AUTO FUNCTIONALITY:
+VIDEO OF EMERGENCY SHUTDOWN FUNCTIONALITY:

 (Add pictures/videos here)